-How old are my tires?
-You can easily find out with our free online DOT-number converter.
-Our calculator exactly tells you when your tire was made.
+DOT-number Converter to easily find out how old your tires are?
+Our DOT-number Converter exactly tells you when your tire was made.
 All you have to do is look for the DOT inscription on the tire wall, then read and enter the last 4 digits in the calculator (see the notation in the picture above).

 The DOT number is located on the sidewall of each tire and consists essentially of 12 characters, which can be seen in the 4-4 group of characters.
-The first 4 group of characters indicate the place of manufacture and other tire size data, the second 4 is always a specific number regarding the manufacturer (brand), and the last 4 numbers indicate the date of manufacture.
+The first 4 groups of characters indicate the place of manufacture and other tire size data, the second 4 are always a specific number regarding the manufacturer (brand), and the last 4 numbers indicate the date of manufacture.
 The first two digits indicate the week the tire was made, while the last two indicate the year of manufacture.
-The DOT number calculator uses this information to convert you DOT-number into a human-readable date.
+The DOT number calculator uses this information to convert your DOT number into a human-readable date.
 If the dot number contains only 3 digits, the year of manufacture of the tire is before 2000.

 Avoid that tire immediately, the 3-digit DOT number refers to pre-2000 production which is already useless.